santosh350/java-stuffs/jee_demo/README.md

 - EJB is an essential part of a J2EE platform.
 - J2EE platform have component based architecture to provide multi-tiered, distributed and highly transactional features to enterprise level applications.
 - EJB are primarily of three types: Session Bean,Message-Driven Bean,Entity Bean.
+- Servlet-EJB communications use JNDI for lookup and RMI for the EJB calls, over either ORMI (the Oracle implementation of RMI) or IIOP (the standard and interoperable Internet Inter-Orb Protocol).

+The servlet-EJB can have three scenarios:
+- Local lookup: The servlet calls an EJB that is co-located, meaning it is in the same application and on the same host, running in the same JVM.
+The servlet and EJB would have been deployed in the same EAR file, or in EAR files with a parent/child relationship.
+The example uses EJB local interfaces, which were introduced in the EJB 2.0 specification.
+See "EJB Local Lookup".
+- Remote lookup: within the same application: The servlet calls an EJB that is in the same application but on a different host.
+(The same application is deployed to both hosts.)
+This requires EJB remote interfaces.
+This would be the case for a multitier application where the servlet and EJB are in the same application but on different tiers.
+See "EJB Remote Lookup within the Same Application".
+- Remote lookup: outside the application: The servlet calls an EJB that is not in the same application.
+This is a remote lookup and requires EJB remote interfaces.
+The EJB might be on the same host or on a different host, but is not running in the same JVM.
+See "EJB Remote Lookup Outside the Application".